erik-adelbert/aoc/2025/README.md

 ### How is it going?

-After putting a lot of effort into day 2, I’m quite happy with the total time budget for the first five days: **10.1 ms**.
+After putting a lot of effort into day 2, I’m quite happy with the total time budget for the first five days: **5.4ms**.